In this article

 Use a corporate spending card

 Generally speaking, it’s a good idea to avoid intermingling personal and professional spending.
-Ideally, this means you’ll have separate banking and spending accounts for your business—and that you don’t ever use those accounts to pay for personal expenses.
+Ideally, this means separate banking and spending accounts for your business—and that you don’t ever use those accounts to pay for personal expenses.
 This makes it easier to track your business spending and to provide a paper trail if you’re audited.

 Leverage multiple expense categories